rezanid/PSDataverse/README.md

 Write-Host $whoAmI.UserId
 ```
 The above example sends a WhoAmI request to the Dataverse and gets back the result.
 If you check carefully this is what happens in each step:
-1. An operation is defined as a Hashtable i.e. `@{Uri="WhoAmI";Method="GET"}` and using `ConvertTo-Json` this Hashtable is converted to JSON, because at the moment `Send-Operation` only support operations in JSON format.
+1. An operation is defined as a Hashtable i.e. `@{Uri="WhoAmI";Method="GET"}` and using `ConvertTo-Json` this Hashtable is converted to JSON.
 2. The operation is piped to `Send-DataverseOperation` that sends the operation to Dataverse and gets back the result.
 3. The result of `Send-Operation` is then converted back to a Hashtable.
-The table will contain thres properties as per documentation.
+The table will contain three properties as per documentation.
 BusinessUnitId, UserId, and OrganizationId
 4. The second line is just printing the UserId to the host.

 # Status